 When a staff members request a raise in wages, several factors must be reviewed and taken into consideration:

 Recap for Raise Request

-How have they performed in accordance with their job description.
+How have they performed by their job description?

 The number of days absent from work or tardy beyond ten minutes.